 Brittany holds a bachelor’s from Arizona State University and master’s degree from the University of Utah.
 Brittany comes to us from Nationwide Children’s Hospital in Ohio where she completed a Craniofacial Speech Language Pathology Clinical Fellowship.
 Brittany evaluates speech and language development and resonance (palate function as it relates to speech) and offers speech therapy for treatment of articulation disorders and cleft specific speech errors.
 She enjoys participating in research to find the best ways to care for children with craniofacial differences.
 In her spare time she enjoys hiking, camping, kayaking, DIY projects, and going to the dog park with her dog Arrow.

-Steven is a pediatrician at LCPC.
+Steven was a pediatrician at LCPC.
 He obtained his M.D. with a pediatric residency at Drexel University.
-His responsibilities include checking the patients for ear infections and addressing any other pediatric, behavioral, or child rearing issues with patients and their parents.
-Outside of work, Steven plays and performs regularly with the “Ukulele Uprising” in Lancaster.
-He is married with two grown children, two old dogs, and two cute granddaughters.
-He loves what he does at the clinic because he is surrounded by great subspecialists.
-He always learns a lot and makes sure that all of the families’ concerns are addressed.
+His responsibilities included checking the patients for ear infections and addressing any other pediatric, behavioral, or child rearing issues with patients and their parents.
+Outside of work, Steven played and performed regularly with the “Ukulele Uprising” in Lancaster.
+He was married with two grown children, two old dogs, and two cute granddaughters.
+He loved what he did at the clinic because he was surrounded by great subspecialists.
+He always learned a lot and made sure that all of the families’ concerns were addressed.